French Architecture's Roles Through Times in Hanoi

 Dong Xuan Market Old & New

-French architecture first appeared in Hanoi since 1803, when King Gia Long rebuilt Hanoi citadel following the Vauban style under the direction of four French engineers.
-However, not until the establishment of concession area along the Red River in 1875 did French architecture actually create a significant imprint in Hanoi.
-Nearly a century passed by, from the second half of the nineteenth century to the first half of the twentieth century, French colonial architecture with an abundance of styles and designs has made a precious architectural heritage for Hanoi.
+French architecture first emerged in Hanoi in 1803, when King Gia Long oversaw the reconstruction of the Hanoi Citadel in the Vauban style under the guidance of four French engineers.
+However, it was not until the establishment of the French concession area along the Red River in 1875 that French architectural influences began to significantly shape the skyline of Hanoi.
+Over nearly a century, from the latter half of the nineteenth century into the first half of the twentieth century, French colonial architecture, characterized by a variety of styles and designs, has contributed to Hanoi’s rich architectural heritage.

 Photo : tapchikientruc.com.vn